jeelabs/esp-link/BOARDS.md

 patterns described in the README's LED indicators section.
 Follow the Wifi configuration details section thereafter.

-To program the LPC824 point the Embello uploader at port 23.
+To program the LPC824 _ensure that you have a recent version of the Embello uploader_ and point the Embello uploader at port 23.
 Something like:
 ```
 uploader -w -t -s 192.168.0.92:23 build/firmware.bin
 ```